LHX

 Frequently Asked Questions

-How does L3Harris's valuation compare to other industrial peers?
+How do L3Harris's operating margins compare to its peers?